core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {: #example-payload title="Example registration payload" }

 A Resource Directory may optionally support HTTP.
-Here is an example of almost the same registration operation above, when done using HTTP and the JSON Link Format.
+Here is an example of almost the same registration operation above, when done using HTTP and the JSON Link Format as described in {{I-D.ietf-core-links-json}}.

 ~~~~
 Req: POST /rd?ep=node1&base=http://[2001:db8:1::1] HTTP/1.1